Skip to main content

 Refundable deposits are treated differently.
 A security deposit or any deposit intended to be applied as rent for future periods goes to principal.
 The trustee holds it subject to the lease terms.
 It is not available for distribution to a beneficiary until the trustee has satisfied all contractual obligations related to that deposit.

 This distinction matters for practical reasons.
 A security deposit is not the trustee's money to distribute.
 It belongs to the tenant until the lease ends and any claims for damages or unpaid rent are resolved.
-Distributing it prematurely could leave the trust unable to return the deposit when required, creating liability for the trustee personally.
+Distributing it early could leave the trust unable to return the deposit when required.
+That could create liability for the trustee personally.

 For trusts with multiple rental properties, keeping income and deposits properly classified is an ongoing responsibility.
 The trustee should maintain clear records showing which amounts are distributable income and which are held deposits.
-Experienced estate planning counsel can help trustees establish proper accounting practices for rental assets from the outset.
+Tax filing for rental income requires the trustee to report these amounts correctly on the trust's returns.
+Understanding how the state department of revenue and federal agencies view these classifications helps avoid errors.

 To the extent that a trustee accounts for receipts from rental property pursuant to this section, the trustee shall allocate to income an amount received as rent of real or personal property, including an amount received for cancellation or renewal of a lease.
 An amount received as a refundable deposit, including a security deposit or a deposit that is to be applied as rent for future periods, must be added to principal and held subject to the terms of the lease and is not available for distribution to a beneficiary until the trustee's contractual obligations have been satisfied with respect to that amount.